msaddler/pitchnet/README.md

 ### Data and model availability

-To keep the size of this code release manageable, we have only included pre-trained model checkpoints for our default (maximally human-like) model.
-The default model consists of 10 network architectures (the 10 best-performing networks from our large-scale random DNN architecture search):
+To keep the size of this code release manageable, we have only included pre-trained model checkpoints for our default (most human-like) model.
+The default model consists of 10 distinct deep neural network architectures (the 10 best-performing networks from our large-scale random DNN architecture search):
 ```
 $ du -hd1 models/default/
     24M     models/default/arch_0083